 Best Practice #2 - Modeling / Aided Language Stimulation

 We also know from research and best practice that AAC learners who are learning to communicate with a communication device need to see their system being used by the people around them, in real situations, communicating real messages.
 The team needs to focus on modeling core words consistently throughout the day.
 The Core Word Classroom has a big focus on modeling.
 It provides materials that will make it easier for teams and families to model core words regularly in daily situations and during speech therapy sessions.

 Best Practice #3 - Communicate everywhere

 Some form of AAC needs to be available everywhere, so that even in environments where a high-tech device can’t go, you can still communicate.
 The Core Word Classroom provides a free communication board with core words on one side and alphabet on the other.
-The board is available in English, Spanish, and French!
+The board is available in English, Spanish, French and Dutch!
 Download the PDF, print it out and laminate it, and you have a communication lifeline for times when your regular AAC system isn’t on hand.

 Communicating everywhere means communicating at home as well as at school.
 Whilst the Core Word Classroom may sound teacher/student/school focused, we encourage anyone who is supporting a person using AAC to join our classroom.
 There is learning for everyone!
 The resources can really be applied to most environments and be used by all.

 So what will you find in AssistiveWare’s Core Word Classroom?